The curatorial team will be staying at the Florita. Please come to see us if you have any problems

 On the Streets

 When walking through the city, be mindful of the poorly paved roads, holes and gravel everywhere.
 Especially at night.

 Please be aware that this is a country of great poverty and inequalities and don’t offend people by insensitive behaviour as in waving your possessions around.
 Parading your phones, photographic equipment or laptops publicly could be dangerous.
 Be discreet about it and never film or record anything anywhere without prior permission.
-To get permission you are likely to have to pay a little cash.
+To get permission you are likely to have to pay a little cash especially during the carnival.
 We always recommend teaming up with one of the local artists to collaborate on the organisation/realization of your project but be aware they will often require payment.

 Probably best advice is to bring an old mobile and buy a Haitian sim card such as Digicel.